-Microbiology is the branch of biology that studies microscopic organisms and acellular infectious agents such as viruses.
-The quickest useful split is this: bacteria are cells, viruses are not cells, fungi are eukaryotes, and protists are a broad group of mostly unicellular eukaryotes.
-That one distinction explains why these groups behave differently and why the same treatment does not fit all of them.
+The quickest way into microbiology is one sorting rule: bacteria are cells, viruses are not cells, fungi are eukaryotes, and protists are a broad group of mostly unicellular eukaryotes.
+That single distinction explains why these groups behave differently and why one treatment does not fit all of them.
+Microbiology, the study of microscopic organisms and acellular agents like viruses, is also broader than infection; microbes recycle nutrients, ferment foods, and live in normal microbiomes.

 - Bacteria are single-celled prokaryotes.